 - In 2015, £109 million was authorised for the construction of a new District and General Hospital in Dumfries and a further £83 million for the new Royal Hospital for Sick Children in Edinburgh.

-For further information on NPD vs PFI see: ‘Statistical information relating to NPD and PPP/PFI projects in Scotland’, The Scottish Government, 17 December 2014.
+For further information on Non-Profit Distributing (NPD) vs Public Private Partnership/Private Finance Initiative (PPP/PFI) see: ‘Statistical information relating to NPD and PPP/PFI projects in Scotland’, The Scottish Government, 17 December 2014.